JADE-V-V/JADE/docs/source/api/general.rst

     through Session it is possible to recover many paths to the different folders that constitutes the JADE tree (see also :ref:`folders`).
 Status
-    the Status object has informations on which libraries have been assessed or post-processed.
+    the Status object has information on which libraries have been assessed or post-processed.
 Configuration
     the Configuration object is the one that handles the